-- · identify and explain angles formed to the centre and circumference of a circle, - · discuss and identify angles in the same and opposite segment, - · solve the application of chords and tangents, and - explain concyclic points and verify angles formed in a cyclic quadrilaterals using the properties.
+- · identify and explain angles formed to the centre and circumference of a circle, - · discuss and identify angles in the same and opposite segment, - · solve the application of chords and tangents, and

 - · Are the features to a circle?

 - · What angles are formed in a circles?

-- How are the angles in a circle formed?
+- · How are the angles in a circle formed?

 - What are the angle properties of a circle?